 Discussion: As mentioned in few places and specifically defined in sub clause 10.2.6.2.4, any associated non-PCP non-AP STA may get WS of any other STA from PCP.
 It is not clear how the WS should be interpreted in relation to identify and predict power state of the STA the WS belongs to.
 Following modification clarifies how the Active mode is distinguished from PS mode and Awake BI in the PS mode is distinguished from Doze BI

 Editor modify the text as follows:

+— The BI Start Time field is calculated as follows:

+If the STA is transitioning into PS mode the BI Start Time field is set to the lower 4 octets of the TBTT of the current beacon interval plus a value that is less than 231-1 microseconds

-— The BI Start Time field indicates the lower order 4 octets of the TBTT of the the TSF timer at the start of the next Awake BIthe the . :
+If the STA is in PS mode and intends to stay in PS mode longer than 231-1 microseconds the BI Start Time field is set to the lower 4 octets of the two’s complement of the current value of the BI Start Time field minus the lower 4 octets of the TBTT of the beacon interval at the start of the last sleep cycle

-field

 — The Sleep Cycle field indicates the sleep cycle duration in beacon intervals, i.e., the sum of awake BIs and doze BIs that make up the sleep cycle.
-The Sleep Cycle field value can only be a power of two.
+The Sleep Cycle field value can only be a power of two and is less than the result of (231-1) devided by the beacon interval duration.
 Other values are reserved.

-— The Number of Awake/Doze BIs field indicates the number of awake BIs at the beginning of each sleep cycle. ’
+— The Number of Awake/Doze BIs field indicates the number of awake BIs at the beginning of each sleep cycle.
+A value of zero in this field indicates that no awake BI’s are included in the sleep cycle.

 Editor add Note at end of the sub clause 8.4.2.130

-,
+NOTE:

+A STA that has the WS element of another STA can identify Active and PS mode, Awake, and Doze BI of the STA that the WS belongs to using the parameters of the WS and lower 4 bytes of TBTT of the BI.

+If two’s complement ((BI Start Time - lower 4 octets (TBTT)) < 231) the STA is in Active mode

+If two’s complement ((BI Start Time - lower 4 octets (TBTT)) >= 231) the STA is in PS mode

+In the PS mode the STA is at a position in a sleep cycle that is equal to MOD ((two’s complement (lower 4 octets (TBTT)-BI Start Time)/BI), Sleep Cycle).
+It is Awake BI if the position <= Number of Awake/Doze BIs and Doze BI otherwise.

 10.2.6.1 General

 P1579L6